joagre/ratatoskr/ideas/r.md

 ## Function literals

-Function literals follow the same syntax as regular function definitions except that the function name is missing.
+Function literals follow the same syntax as regular function definitions (see below) except that the function name is missing.

 Example: